whmsft/WhirlEdit/README.md

 3. be "really" stable (it may crash on any error, either internal problem or extension)

-4. highlight multi-line strings/comments (due to a "pygments" problem)
+4. highlight multi-line strings/comments (due to a "tkcode" problem)

 <hr>